zikyy112/Machine-Learning-Project---Machine-Predictive-Maintenance-/README.md

    * Data imbalanced: Preparing different dataset and knowing in wich case / with which model they must be used
    * Preparing parameters for specific models

-3. **Model training and comparison**
+4. **Model training and comparison**

+   * For each prediction (Target and Failure Type), same procedures:
-   * Applying models on Target
+       * Applying simple models to determine which are the best with highest Recall
-     * Applying models on Failure Type if a Target is detected
-   * Evaluating predictions

-4. **Overcoming obstacles after first predictions**

-   * Overfitting
-   * Underfitting
+       * Optimizing parameters for each with GridSearch
+       * Trying multiple comparison (Bagging, Voting and Stacking classifiers) to find best prediction

-4. **Final pipeline**
+5. **Final pipeline**

-   * Creating final version of a model prediction according to best outcome by joining the best models
+   * Creating final version of a model prediction that predicts Target, then if a failure is detected will predicts Failure Type, according to best outcome by using the best combination found in step 4